1986 United States Senate election in South Dakota

 The 1986 United States Senate election in South Dakota was held on November 4, 1986.
-Incumbent Republican U.S. Senator James Abdnor ran for re-election to a second term, but was defeated by Democrat Tom Daschle.
+Incumbent Republican U.S. Senator James Abdnor ran for re-election to a second term, but was defeated by Democrat and future Senate Majority Leader Tom Daschle.

+This was the only one of Daschle's Senate races that he won with less than 60% of the vote.